Akmalismail/WeaponsDetectionTODAPI/README.md

 ## Evaluating using TODAPI

-Run these to evaluate such models
+Run these to evaluate the models

 ``` bash
 # SSD_MobileNet